startersclan/Compile-SourceScript/README.md

 # Compile-SourceScript

-Compiles the specified hlds & source script, and populates the relative plugins folder with the newly compiled plugin on user confirmation.
+Compiles the specified `hlds` or `srcds` script, and populates the relative plugins folder with the newly compiled plugin upon user confirmation.

 #### Instructions